 We are tired of the never-ending donation requests from candidates, political committees, and other organizations.
 We’re tired of being told, day after day: “If you don’t contribute $5 by midnight tonight we’re all GOING TO DIE!”
 There are better ways for people to be involved in politics.
 We’re creating a more accessible, impactful—and fun!—way to support women candidates.

 - It takes away the randomness of giving.
 Instead of the barrage of disconnected donation requests, you can give to a slate of women based on ideology, geography, electability—or some other reason that speaks to you.
 Think Birthday Girls, Golden Girls, Champions of Gun Reform, Most Vulnerable Freshmen … you get the idea.
 Don’t see the group that matches your interests?
 You build the slate of your dreams and start fundraising!

 - We’re taking the “ask” away from the candidates and giving it to you.
 Instead of being solicited directly by a campaign or political organization, you and your friends, relatives, co-workers, and other like-minded types will do this together.

 Why should I participate?
 What’s in it for me?

 We’re giving you a way to tell your friends what’s important to you, why you care, and how to make a difference.
 When you donate through crowdfunding you will be part of a larger community.
 It’s a way to have a voice and make it louder.
 Imagine how your $5, $10, or $25 gift can be multiplied again and again when you encourage your networks to give.

 Does crowdfunding really work?

 Crowdfunding isn’t new, but it’s new to politics.
-In 2014, more than $16 billion was raised through crowdfunding.
-Of that, $9.5 billion was spent in the US.
-But that money went to fund art projects, new technology, and countless other efforts.
+In 2020, more than $34 billion was raised worldwide through crowdfunding.
+But that money mostly goes to non-political uses: to fund art projects, new technology, and countless other efforts.
 It’s time for us to use the power of crowdfunding to change politics.

 Who’s this for?